mnestorov/wp-business-directory/README.md

 Business Directory is a `WordPress` site for testing custom post types and taxonomies

+## Features

-The project includes WordPress child theme for [Twenty Nineteen theme](https://wordpress.org/themes/twentynineteen/) created by me for changing some styles for our needed custom functionallity, and custom plugin for adding the functionallity of the custom post types and taxonomies.
+- WordPress child theme for [Twenty Nineteen theme](https://wordpress.org/themes/twentynineteen/) created by me for changing some styles for our needed custom functionallity.
+- Custom plugin for adding the functionallity of the custom post types and taxonomies.

-## Required plugins
+## Requirements

-Required plugin is a custom one and he is added in to the plugin directory.
+- The required plugin is a custom one and he is added in to the plugin directory.

-## How to install
+## Installation

-**Theme**
+### Theme

 - Inside your WordPress admin area, head over to ```Appearance » Themes``` page and click on the Add New button.
 - Child theme came as a zip file, then you need to click on the ```Upload Theme``` button.
 This will show you theme upload option.